devRoot-workshop/devRoot-backend/README.md

 ## Available Targets

 - `build`: Builds the backend application
+- `run_dev`: Runs the built backend application in development mode
-- `run`: Runs the built backend application
+- `run_prod`: Runs the built backend application in production mode
 - `clean`: Cleans up all leftover binaries
+- `docker`: Builds the application into a docker container, and runs it
 - `migrate`: Creates a migration, and updates the database with it

 <hr>